Liu Juying: Second Sino-Japanese War

-During the Second Sino-Japanese War, he worked in Shandong, he organized a Counter-Japanese troop led by CPC, and served as Communist Party Secretary of Laiwu County.
+During the Second Sino-Japanese War, he worked in Shandong, he organized a Counter-Japanese troop led by CCP, and served as CCP Committee Secretary of Laiwu County.
 In 1940 he served as head of Shandong Provincial Public Security Department, and was elected a selectmen.
 In 1943, he was Secretary-General of Shandong Provincial Government and head of Shandong Provincial Public Security Bureau.

 Chinese Civil War

 In November 1945, he was appointed mayor of Changchun, capital of northeast China's Jilin province.
 One month later, he served as political commissar of Jilin-Heilongjiang Division of the Northeast Democratic United Army.
 In February 1946 he was promoted to become Secretary-General of Jilin Provincial Government, and concurrently served as head of Harbin Railroad Bureau in December.
-In December 1948 he was appointed a member of the CPC Shenyang Military Control Committee.
+In December 1948 he was appointed a member of the CCP Shenyang Military Control Committee.
 He was head of Shenyang Railroad Bureau and first deputy director of North Eastern Railway Administration in February 1949.